MikeHopcroft/labyrinth/documentation/src/azure_resource_graph.src.md

 ![Resource Graph](src/00.demo.2.svg)

-We can use the `graph.js` application with the `-f=public-services-ip` to show all flows _from_ `public-services-ip`.
+We can use the `labyrinth graph` command with the `-f=public-services-ip` to show all flows _from_ `public-services-ip`.
 The first parameter is the `Labyrinth graph` file, obtained from the Azure resource graph.

 [//]: # (script labyrinth graph data\azure\examples\00.demo\convert.yaml -f=public-services-ip)
 ~~~